barisgit/nextjs-nestjs-expo-template/packages/ui/README.md

 3. Leverage theme customization for brand consistency
 4. Test components across different screen sizes
 5. Follow accessibility guidelines when extending components
+6. For mobile-specific UIs, use Tamagui directly in the mobile app